leap71/leap71.github.io/coding-for-engineers/17-computational-geometry-part5.md

 ![](assets/17-DisconnectedEdges.png)

-In this visualization, I added color indicators which show, which edge we are looking at, top is blue, bottom is black, left is red, and right is green (sky is blue, ground is dark, and left and right correspond to backboard, starboard naviational lights on a ship, if you'd like to understand the logic of the colors).
+In this visualization, I added color indicators which show, which edge we are looking at, top is blue, bottom is black, left is red, and right is green (sky is blue, ground is dark, and left and right correspond to backboard, starboard navigational lights on a ship, if you'd like to understand the logic of the colors).

 So, if we replace the vertex indexes in the front face's right edge with right face's left edge, they will reference the same vertex indexes — now they truly share an edge.